Provably Convergent Primal-Dual DPO for Constrained LLM Alignment: Primal-Dual DPO Utilizing Standard Reward-Aligned DPO

-Now we present an efficient and provably convergent primal-dual DPO algorithm $\algpddpo$. $\algpddpo$ first trains a model using standard DPO on reward preference data, and leverages this model to provide reward information to train a model using a rearranged Lagrangian DPO objective with policy search constraints.
-Then, $\algpddpo$ conducts projected subgradient descent to update the Lagrange multiplier. $\algpddpo$ performs such model training and Lagrange multiplier update alternately.
+Now we present a provably efficient primal-dual DPO algorithm $\algpddpo$. $\algpddpo$ first trains a model using standard DPO on reward preference data to provide reward information, and fine-tunes the SFT model using a rearranged Lagrangian DPO objective with the provided reward information and policy search constraints.
+Then, $\algpddpo$ conducts projected subgradient descent to update the Lagrange multiplier. $\algpddpo$ alternates between model training and the Lagrange multiplier update in an iterative fashion.

 Algorithm~\ref{alg:pddpo} illustrates the algorithm procedure of $\algpddpo$.
-Specifically, $\algpddpo$ first trains a model $\pi^*_{\hat{r}}$ using the standard DPO objective~\cite{rafailov2023direct} on reward preference data $\cD^r$ within a constrained policy search range:
+Specifically, $\algpddpo$ first trains a model $\pi^*_{\hat{r}}$ using the standard DPO objective~\cite{rafailov2023direct} on reward preference data $\cD^{\reward}$ within a constrained policy search range (Line~\ref{line:train_dpo}):

 Since we use only finite preference data, we cannot exactly learn $\pi^*_{r^*}$.
-Instead, we learn a reward function $\hat{r}$ which is close to $r^*$ and implicitly maintained by the policy $\pi^*_{\hat{r}}$.
-The notation $\pi^*_{\hat{r}}$ denotes the optimal policy under the learned reward function $\hat{r}$ (Eq.~\eqref{eq:opt_solution}).
-The policy search range $\Pi^r$ is used to restrict the learned reward function $\hat{r}$ within $[-R_{\max},R_{\max}]$ (Line~\ref{line:train_dpo}).

-Next, in each iteration $k$, given a Lagrange multiplier $\lambda_k$, $\algpddpo$ utilizes the reward information provided by $\pi^*_{\hat{r}}$ to train a model using a rearranged Lagrangian DPO objective as derived in Section~\ref{sec:derivation_pddpo}, but with a constrained policy search range:
+Instead, we learn a reward function $\hat{r}$, which is close to $r^*$ and implicitly maintained in the policy $\pi^*_{\hat{r}}$.
+Here $\pi^*_{\hat{r}}$ denotes the optimal policy under the learned reward function $\hat{r}$ (as described in Eq.~\eqref{eq:opt_solution}).
+The policy search range $\Pi^{\reward}$ is used to restrict the learned reward function $\hat{r}$ within $[-R^{\max},R^{\max}]$.
+Next, in each iteration $k$, given a Lagrange multiplier $\lambda_k$, $\algpddpo$ utilizes the reward information provided by $\pi^*_{\hat{r}}$ to train a model using a rearranged Lagrangian DPO objective as derived in Section~\ref{sec:derivation_pddpo}, but within a constrained policy search range (Line~\ref{line:train_pd_dpo}):

-Here equality (a) is due to Eq.~\eqref{eq:rewrite_opt_solution} and the fact that the partition function $Z_{\hat{r}}(x)$ only depends on $x$ and can be cancelled out in the softmax form. $\Pi^c_k$ is used to restrict the learned cost function within $[-C_{\max},C_{\max}]$ (Line~\ref{line:train_pd_dpo}).
+Here equality (a) is due to Eq.~\eqref{eq:rewrite_opt_solution} and the fact that the partition function $Z_{\hat{r}}(x)$ only depends on $x$ and can be cancelled out. $\Pi^{\cost}_k$ is used to restrict the learned cost function within $[-C^{\max},C^{\max}]$.
+The imposition of $\pi \in \Pi^{\reward}$ and $\pi \in \Pi^{\cost}_k$ in Lines~\ref{line:train_dpo} and \ref{line:train_pd_dpo} primarily aims to enable the algorithm to have rigorous theoretical guarantees.
+In practice, these policy search restrictions can be omitted.